josephRashidMaalouf/DocumentationChatFriend/README.md

       - DOTNET_ENVIRONMENT=Docker
       - OllamaModelConfigs__Models__0=gemma3:1b
       - OllamaModelConfigs__Models__1=nomic-embed-text:latest # This line, and the one above will make sure these models are pulled to the ollama container
-      - OllamaClientConfigs__Model=gemma3:1b # This sets the LLM to be used for formulating answers
+      - OllamaClientConfigs__LLMModel=gemma3:1b # This sets the LLM to be used for formulating answers
+      - OllamaClientConfigs__EmbeddingModel=nomic-embed-text # This sets the embedding model to be used for formulating answers
       - OllamaClientConfigs__MaxTokens=512 # Configure max tokens allowed in response
       - OllamaClientConfigs__Temperature=0.9 # Configure temperature (creativity) in responses.
 A lower number means less creative
       - VectorRepositoryConfigs__MinScore=0.7 # Configure the accuracy score on the embedding retrieved from the database in relation to the question asked